1 2025 Papua DJI 20251101071037 0514 (1)

 The ascent up Puncak Jaya begins

 The journey began in Papua’s coastal city of Timika, the gateway to the mountain.
-Logistics were a challenge; there was no hotspot for infrastructure, and the team faced problems, such as helicopters breaking down and general logistical chaos.
+Logistics were a challenge due to frequent rain.

 3 2025 Papua B0011851 (1)